benlau/qtshell/README.md

     bool QtShell::rm(const QString& file,bool recursive = false);

 Remove directory entries.
-(Recursive removal is not supported yet)
+Preserved paths (all paths defined in QStandPaths will not be removed)

 Examples: